-Syndicated loan A large loan in which a group of banks, headed by a lead manager work together to provide funds which they solicit from their clients for the borrower.
+Syndicated loan A large loan in which a group of banks, headed by a lead manager, work together to provide funds which they solicit from their clients for the borrower.

-Tax amnesty A period allowed by tax authorities during which taxpayers who are outside the tax net, but should be registered for tax purposes, can register for tax without incurring penalties for the period in which they were illegitimately outside the net.
+Tax amnesty A period allowed by tax authorities during which taxpayers who are outside the tax net, but should be registered for tax purposes, can register for tax without incurring penalties.